Robert Davidson (Canadian politician)

 Robert Greig Davidson (21 July 1875 - 3 August 1948) was a Liberal party member of the House of Commons of Canada.
 He was born in Sherbrooke, Quebec and became a farmer.

 Davidson attended high school in Sherbrooke and then St. Charles Borromeo College in Charlesbourg.
 He became a trustee of Stanstead Wesleyan College and director of the Western Townships Agricultural Association.

 He was first elected to Parliament at the Stanstead riding in the 1935 general election.

-He was re-elected for a second term in 1940, but this was declared void in May 1943.
-Davidson lost the resulting by-election on 9 August 1943 to Joseph-Armand Choquette.
+He was re-elected for a second term in 1940.
+The Supreme Court, on appeal, annulled the election, because of corrupt practices arising from the buying of votes with whisky and money.
+That ruling was also the first time the Supreme Court had set aside a lower court decision with respect to an election verdict.
+The matter had to be referred to the House Privileges and Elections Committee for a recommendation as to how to proceed.
+The committee would not report until May 1943, clearing the way for the byelection to be held.

+Davidson attempted to return to office in the byelection held August 9, 1943, but was defeated by the Bloc Populaire candidate Joseph-Armand Choquette.